Antonio-Savio/sushi-restaurant/README.md

 - Google Maps JavaScript API: programming interface provided by Google that allows developers to embed interactive maps and location-based services into web applications using JavaScript.

 ## What I learned 📒
+- How to make a color filter for background image.
+It was important for contrast between image and text.

 ## Run the project 👨‍💻
 1. Clone the Repository: